 5G technology is a new technology and the versatility of the communication network has not been fully explored.
 The corresponding risks may not fully emerge until 5G technology is widely used.
-Companies across a variety of industries, though primarily in the information technology sector, may utilize or implement 5G technology, and the economic performance of certain companies may not be significantly tied to 5G technology.
-5G technology faces risks associated with the implementation of the technology and is also vulnerable to new and changing government regulation.
+Companies across a variety of industries, though primarily in the information technology sector, may utilize or implement 5G technology, and the economic performance of certain companies may not be significantly tied to 5G technology and is also vulnerable to new and changing government regulation.
 Currently, 5G technology requires more towers that are closer to users versus 4G technology, which has created negative publicity and health concerns, prompting political and ethical pushback.
 5G technology is also subject to risks associated with security and privacy protection.